uxlfoundation/oneapi-construction-kit/doc/specifications/mux-compiler-spec.rst

    * - Name
      - Fields
      - Description
+   * - ``!opencl.ocl.version``
+     - A single operand, itself containing !{i32, i32}
+     - The major/minor OpenCL C version that this module is compatible with.
+If unset the compiler assumes 1.2.
+The compiler will infer different semantics and supported builtin functions depending on this metadata.
    * - ``!mux-scheduling-params``
      - string, string, ...
      - A list of scheduling parameter names used by this target.
 Emitted into